Aalborg Pirates

-The Aalborg Pirates are a professional ice hockey team (previously known as Aalborg Ishockey and AaB Ice Hockey) playing in the Danish ice hockey league, Metal Ligaen.
+The Aalborg Pirates (previously known as Aalborg Ishockey and AaB Ice Hockey) are a professional ice hockey team based in Aalborg, Denmark.
+They play in the top tier Danish ice hockey league, Metal Ligaen.
 The ice hockey team first appeared in 1967 as AaB Ice Hockey organized under Aalborg Boldspilklub.
 They play in the Danish national league and won the Danish league championship in 1981.